filime/SecurityFactorial-WebHack-Newbee/Problems/L2/README.md

 1. Implement Login/Logout functions
 2. Implement CRUD functions - Create note, Read note, Update Note, Delete Note
 3. Do not implement file up/download function
-4. Do not use chat-GPT - GPT can solve all of your submissions. but, `That's not your own`
+4. Do not use the hat-GPT or any AI - The AI can solve all of your submissions. but, `That's not your own`